MulderPu/psychic-fortnight/README.md

-# genshin_calculator
+# genshin_daily_reminder

 A new Flutter project.
+This is a topic for me to learn flutter and also can use it for my gaming reminder and helper.

+## Features:
-Genshin calculator is created to fix my laziness to do math.
+1. Genshin calculator is created to fix my laziness to do math.
-- calculate total number of time needed for resin to regen in-game to meet the amount I needed to do domain/bosses.
+   * calculate total number of time needed for resin to regen in-game to meet the amount I needed to do domain/bosses.

+2. Sudden Mission Count
+    * record your count of sudden mission you did. (max 10)
+3. Simple task todo list
+    * To remind daily task, can add task like web event, and will remind you to do it daily

 ## Getting Started